Person hält eine Bauchfalte zwischen den Händen

 • Erectile dysfunction

-You usually only see a six-pack at less than 15% – but your comfort level is individual.
+You usually only see a six-pack below 15% – but your feel-good value is individual.

-Want to reduce body fat?
-Discover our EMS sets for home use – professional results without a gym!
+Do you want to reduce your body fat?
+Discover our EMS devices – professional results without the gym!